- What do you sell?

 The majority of my clients are overseas.
-This hasn’t adversely affected any of my projects, and as much as I enjoy meeting face-to-face, I’ve found that talking on the phone, Skype, and through email can save everyone considerable time that would otherwise be spent travelling to and from meetings.
+That hasn’t been a problem whatsoever, and as much as I enjoy meeting face-to-face I’ve found that talking on the phone, Skype, and communicating by email can save everyone a lot time that would otherwise be spent travelling.

-I’ve dealt with print companies around the world, and I’m more than happy to offer money-saving advice.
+I’ve dealt with print companies around the world and I’m happy to offer some money-saving advice.
 Here’s a primer: 12 money-saving questions to ask before printing your promotional material.
 The comment thread is also worth a read.

 How do you accept payment?